Calvin Trillin is often introduced by category.

 He has lasted because the voice still sounds like itself

-The most impressive thing on Trillin's current New Yorker page may be the date stamps.
+The most impressive thing on Trillin's New Yorker page may be the date stamps.

 He is still publishing there in the 2020s, including a 2024 personal-history piece about Yiddish and memory, while carrying forward a style that never needed frantic reinvention.
 That kind of longevity usually produces self-imitation.
 With Trillin, it has more often produced distillation.